makma/fingerprintjs.com/content/solutions/solutions/credential-stuffing.md

 ## Explore our credential stuffing prevention demo

 To demonstrate the above concepts, we have build a credential stuffing prevention demo.
-Use this demo to see how you can use FingerprintJS in conjunction with simple logic rules to protect a login form.
+Use this demo to see how you can use Fingerprint in conjunction with simple logic rules to protect a login form.